Wizzpert07/Wizzpert-agents/examples/avatar_agents/bey/README.md

-# LiveKit Beyond Presence Avatar Example
+# wizzpert Beyond Presence Avatar Example

-This example demonstrates how to create an animated avatar using Beyond Presence that responds to audio input using LiveKit's agent system.
+This example demonstrates how to create an animated avatar using Beyond Presence that responds to audio input using wizzpert's agent system.
 The avatar worker generates synchronized video and audio based on received audio input using the Beyond Presence API.

 ## How it Works

-1. The LiveKit agent and the Beyond Presence avatar worker both join into the same LiveKit room as the user.
+1. The wizzpert agent and the Beyond Presence avatar worker both join into the same wizzpert room as the user.
-2. The LiveKit agent listens to the user and generates a conversational response, as usual.
+2. The wizzpert agent listens to the user and generates a conversational response, as usual.
 3. However, instead of sending audio directly into the room, the agent sends the audio via WebRTC data channel to the Beyond Presence avatar worker.
 4. The avatar worker only listens to the audio from the data channel, generates the corresponding avatar video, synchronizes audio and video, and publishes both back into the room for the user to experience.